individkid/sidegeo/README.md

   * --configure pore, membrane, interpolate, texture, rate
   * --inject specifies command line option to inject
   * --menu changes to menu item to inject to console
-  * --function binds Haskell function to function key in console
+  * --bind binds Haskell function to function key in console
+  * --media binds Haskell function to call when stock changes
   * --jump causes playback to go to location in file
   * --branch takes file and start stop locations for include
   * --start goes to a new polytope with optional name for going back